wnbui/my_blog/content/en/pages/about.md

 author: Hugo Authors
 ---

 Will B is a sophomore computer science student at the California State University, Fullerton.
 Prior to going back to school, he worked as a Linux systems administrator for the United States Navy.
+Currently, he is seeking internships for upcoming Summer 2024.

 His interests include:
 * Cloud Engineering
 * Data Engineering
 * Security Engineering